hussein-awala/async-batcher/README.md

 ## Benchmark

-To evaluate the performance of the `AsyncBatcher` library, we used the [FastAPI example](examples/fastapi) to simulate with [locust](https://locust.io/) to simulate multiple users making requests to the server.
+To evaluate the performance of the `AsyncBatcher` library, we used the [Keras example](examples/keras) with [locust](https://locust.io/) to simulate multiple users making requests to the server.

 In this example, we have a tensorflow model that takes ~11ms to make a single prediction and ~13ms to process